top of page

 PEOPLE OF THE SACRED MEDICINE TRAIL

-At the end of the Mississippi River, in the place the Chahta (Choctaw) call Bvlbancha, the Okla Hina Ikhish Holo, People of the Sacred Medicine Trail, a network of femme and nonbinary Indigenous gardeners, is working urgently to respond to the climate crisis.
+At the end of the Mississippi River, in the place the Chahta (Choctaw) call Bvlbancha, Okla Hina Ikhish Holo (People of the Sacred Medicine Trail)— a network of women, non-binary, and two-spirit Indigenous farmers and gardeners— is working urgently to build a Just Transition and climate resilience.

 As climate catastrophes worsen, and extreme droughts and flooding become the new normal, it is imperative that Indigenous communities lead as we develop renewed systems for climate justice and food sovereignty.
-Globally, 80% of biodiversity existing within Indigenous territories, and several studies confirm that Indigenous peoples are the best stewards of their homelands, with Indigenous women and femmes providing the backbone of their communities and holding vast knowledge and skill gleaned through their traditional role as healers, culture shapers, and caretakers of water and land.
+Globally, 80% of biodiversity existing within Indigenous territories, and several studies confirm that Indigenous peoples are the best stewards of their homelands, with Indigenous women in all of their diversity providing the backbone of their communities and holding vast knowledge and skill gleaned through their traditional role as healers, culture shapers, and caretakers of water and land.

 Learn more about the Okla Hina Ikhish Holo Network in the video below!